 - Where relevant, to tackle lifestyle risk factors.
 This means to:

-Relieving symptoms and problems caused by CKD
+Relieving symptoms and problems caused by chronic kidney disease

 - Anaemia may develop which may need treatment with iron or erythropoietin - a hormone normally made by the kidneys.